Greifenhard/Big-Data-Infrastructure/README.md

 # Big-Data-Infrastructure

 ## Prerequisite
-You need to have kafka in your kubernetes (Minikube) Please have atleast 4 CPUs and 5000 MB Memory for Kafka to work without issues
+You need to have kafka in your kubernetes (Minikube).\n Please have atleast 4 CPUs and 5000 MB Memory for Kafka to work without issues

 1. Run the strimzi operator